October 6, 2022

 The Video

-Use Normal Video Settings.
+Use “Normal” Video Settings.

 Trim the Video

-If you’re using our built-in camera, just follow the instructions and we’ll only record what’s important.
+• If you’re using our built-in camera, just follow the instructions and we’ll only record what’s important.

 Now that you’re all set up and ready to get started, it’s time to record yourself riding, get the results, and make some changes to your fit (if needed).
-If you’d like to understand your results a bit better, we recommend checking out our Fit Example, and to save yourself some time, we also have a recommended order for making your adjustments.
+If you’d like to understand your results a bit better, we recommend checking out our Sample Fit Report, and to save yourself some time, we also have a recommended order for making your adjustments.

 Bike Fit Setup Takeaways